FieldCommGroup/HART-IP-Developer-Kit/doc/hart-ip-flowdevice-spec.md

 ## Common-Practice Commands

-The HART-IP FlowDevice is HART-IP compliant and, consequently, supported burst-mode.
+The HART-IP FlowDevice is HART-IP compliant and, consequently, supports burst-mode.

 ### Supported Commands